 Thinking about it, I am reminded of a recent discussion at ArCosanti, which has been in transition mode since Paolo's death in 2013.
-Arcosanti's administrative structure has been absent, in its own mind, of means or method for development of inclusion of an administratively democratic process.
-One option might be a membership-driven organizational structure, for example, with an elected board occupying limited terms of office.
-Its Mom and Pop organizational model has helped it retain its original purpose of testing the hand-crafted passive solar architectural design ideas of Paolo Soleri.
+Arcosanti's administrative structure has been absent, in its own mind, of means or method for development of a strategy for inclusion of a democratic process to tend to Arcosanti's everyday administration.
+One option might be a membership-driven organizational structure with an elected board occupying limited terms of office rather than the Mom and Pop organizational model, which has had limited success with development but has assured Arcosanti's retention of its original purpose, testing some elements of the hand-crafted passive solar architectural design idea of Paolo Soleri.

-In any case, whining is not a conducive concomitant of committed engagement in positive reformulation of anything.
-Wouldn't it be silly to be surprised, in the course of any revisionary process, to discover that some of its elements grind exceeding small, provoking change?
+In any case, whining is not a conducive concomitant of committed engagement in the positive reformulation of any significant proposition.
+Wouldn't it be silly to be surprised, in the course of a revisionary process, to discover that some of what were thought to be its least important elements are actually the ones which grind exceeding small, provoking change?

-That is perhaps why it strikes me as somehow miraculous to observe the Cosanti Foundation's Board steering committee as it progresses in parallel tandem with my own investigation.
-What I see thus far continues to confirm my valuation: Arcosanti is an idea whose time has come.
+That is probably why it strikes me as somehow miraculous to observe the Steering Committee chosen by the Cosanti Foundation's Board, as it progresses in parallel tandem with my own research investigation.
+What I see thus far continues to confirm my valuation that Arcosanti is an idea whose time has come.

 I'm looking now at putting another 10,000 miles under my feet in August, taking a more northerly route this time than I did in May and June.
 Incidentally, each leg of that tripedal journey, the first by car, bus, airplane; the second by train, truck, car; the third by car, plane, bus; cost just under $400 for transit, food and lodging, a total of $1,200.
 Less than 10 cents a mile?
 Does that seem odd, that it doesn't matter by what means or method you travel, that it all costs the same?
 Don't economies of scale matter in the transportation sector?